 Operation of the Project will result in the staging and retention of flood waters upstream of the Fargo-Moorhead metro area.
 The upstream retention area will impact a different amount of acres for each flood event depending on the magnitude of the flood.
 The Diversion Authority will obtain flowage easements on the properties that are within a defined mitigation area.
 The flowage easement will compensate property owners for the impacts associated with the Project.
 However, in recognition that operation of the upstream retention area may cause debris (logs, straw, trash, etc.) to accumulate within and along the edges of the upstream retention area, the Diversion Authority has developed post-operation debris clean-up plans for both private and public properties.
 The private-lands debris clean-up plan is patterned after the “clean-up week” approached used in the metro area where items to be disposed of are piled up at the curb.
 The public-lands repair and debris clean-up plan is patterned after the approach FEMA uses for post-disaster damage assessment and reimbursement where local government units are reimbursed for cleanup costs.

-The FM Area Diversion Project includes a retention area upstream of the Project.
-The retention area is a necessary component of the Project, and it will occasionally and temporarily store flood waters.
-Flowage Easements will be purchased and applied to the properties in the upstream retention area.
+The FM Area Diversion Project includes a mitigation area upstream of the Project.
+The mitigation area is a necessary component of the Project, and it will occasionally and temporarily store flood waters.
+Flowage Easements will be purchased and applied to the properties in the upstream mitigation area.
 The value of each flowage easement will be determined through an appraisal that will consider the depth, duration, and frequency of additional flooding, and the highest and best use of the property to determine the market value of the property.
-For properties on the fringe of the impacted area, the Diversion Authority will offer to pay actual, physical damages after the Project operations as an alternative to encumbering those lands with a flowage easement.
+Phase 1 of valuation study is underway now.

 Supplemental Farm Revenue Program